Russian fighter jet forces down US drone over Black Sea - KESQ

 The incident marks the first time Russian and US military aircraft have come into direct physical contact since Russia launched its invasion of Ukraine just over a year ago and is likely to increase tensions between the two nations, with US calling Russia’s actions “reckless, environmentally unsound and unprofessional.”

-Russian Ambassador to the United States Anatoly Antonov arrived at the State Department on Tuesday afternoon and did not respond to CNN’s request for comment.
+According to Peskov, Russian President Vladimir Putin was briefed on the incident, but there was no contact at the highest level between Moscow and Washington.

-Antonov is expected to meet with Assistant Secretary of State for European and Eurasian Affairs Karen Donfried, a senior State Department official said.
-He was summoned the department to “convey our strong objections,” department spokesman Ned Price said on Tuesday, and US Ambassador to Russia Lynne Tracy “has conveyed a strong message to the Russian Ministry of Foreign Affairs.”
+Peskov added that “Russia did not refuse constructive dialogue, and is not refusing it now.”

-President Joe Biden was briefed on the incident by national security adviser Jake Sullivan on Tuesday morning, according to National Security Council communications coordinator John Kirby.
+President Joe Biden was briefed on the incident by national security adviser Jake Sullivan on Tuesday morning, Kirby said on Tuesday afternoon.
 Defense Department officials “have not spoken specifically to Russian authorities” on the incident, Ryder said.

 Price said separately that the US has “engaged at high levels with our allies and partners” to brief them on the incident.
 He added that the US was “not in a position to speak to what the Russians intended to do” with the maneuvers, but that ultimately the intent mattered less than “what actually transpired.”